 Pre-numbered Checks.
 Expenditures shall not be made using cash.
 Pre-numbered checks shall be used and all checks, including those voided, will be accounted for.

 Check Signatures.
 Dual signature by authorized individuals is required for all District checks.
-Authorized individuals include the Board Chair, Board Treasurer, District Director, and Board’s designee (17B-1-635).
+Authorized individuals include the Board Chair, Board Treasurer, Manager, and Board’s designee (17B-1-635).
 Disbursements in excess of $5,000 require that one of the two signatures be that of either the Board Chair or Board Treasurer.

 State Purchasing Cards.
 All receipts for purchases made with a state purchasing card shall be turned in to the Finance Department to document the transaction.
 Cardholders are responsible for the proper coding of purchases to fund and account number by department.
 Personal purchases are expressly prohibited.

 Authorization of Payables.
-Individual invoices are to be signed by the Department Manager, Finance Department and District Director authorizing the expenditure within the approved budget.
+Individual invoices are to be signed by the Manager or Board Chair if no manager has yet been hired authorizing the expenditure within the approved budget.

 Board review of expenditures.
 A list of all expenditures paid shall be prepared and submitted for approval by Board motion at each regularly scheduled business meeting.
-Individual invoices shall be made available for Board inspection at the request of any Board member.
+Individual invoices shall be made available for Board inspection at the request of any Board Member.

 Bank Statements.
 Bank statements shall be reconciled monthly and balanced to records of cash receipts and disbursements.
 The reconciliation shall be performed by a District employee who does not authorize or sign for cash receipts or disbursements.